-Every row of every SQLite table has a 64-bit signed integer key that uniquely identifies the row within its table.
+Except for WITHOUT ROWID tables, all rows within SQLite tables have a 64-bit signed integer key that uniquely identifies the row within its table.
 This integer is usually called the "rowid".
 The rowid value can be accessed using one of the special case-independent names "rowid", "oid", or "_rowid_" in place of a column name.
 If a table contains a user defined column named "rowid", "oid" or "_rowid_", then that name always refers the explicitly declared column and cannot be used to retrieve the integer rowid value.

-The data for each table in SQLite is stored as a B-Tree structure containing an entry for each table row, using the rowid value as the key.
+The data for rowid tables is stored as a B-Tree structure containing one entry for each table row, using the rowid value as the key.
 This means that retrieving or sorting records by rowid is fast.
 Searching for a record with a specific rowid, or for all records with rowids within a specified range is around twice as fast as a similar search made by specifying any other PRIMARY KEY or indexed value.

-With one exception, if a table has a primary key that consists of a single column, and the declared type of that column is "INTEGER" in any mixture of upper and lower case, then the column becomes an alias for the rowid.
+With one exception noted below, if a rowid table has a primary key that consists of a single column and the declared type of that column is "INTEGER" in any mixture of upper and lower case, then the column becomes an alias for the rowid.
 Such a column is usually referred to as an "integer primary key".
 A PRIMARY KEY column only becomes an integer primary key if the declared type name is exactly "INTEGER".
 Other integer type names like "INT" or "BIGINT" or "SHORT INTEGER" or "UNSIGNED INTEGER" causes the primary key column to behave as an ordinary table column with integer affinity and a unique index, not as an alias for the rowid.

 The exception mentioned above is that if the declaration of a column with declared type "INTEGER" includes an "PRIMARY KEY DESC" clause, it does not become an alias for the rowid and is not classified as an integer primary key.
 This quirk is not by design.
 It is due to a bug in early versions of SQLite.
-But fixing the bug could result in very serious backwards incompatibilities.
-The SQLite developers feel that goofy behavior in a corner case is far better than a compatibility break, so the original behavior is retained.
+But fixing the bug could result in backwards incompatibilities.
+Hence, the original behavior has been retained (and documented) because behavior in a corner case is far better than a compatibility break.
 This means that the following three table declarations all cause the column "x" to be an alias for the rowid (an integer primary key):

 But the following declaration does not result in "x" being an alias for the rowid: